rinostar/capstone-petfeeder-app/README.md

 ![Foodiebear](https://user-images.githubusercontent.com/52188117/72955297-63148f00-3d93-11ea-8377-74b722fa7012.png)

 ## 2. Repo Description
 This is the web app part of the FoodieBear Pet Feeder project.
 This repo contains the code for the MERN(Mongo-Express-React-Node.js) web app and instructions to deploy to Azure App Services, along with some learning resources for Azure cloud platform and etc.

+For reference, please see the live example here: https://foodiebear.azurewebsites.net/

 ## 3. Getting Started